Optical discretisation of geometry

 Large object discretisation of geometry

 This facility, housed at the University of Warwick, is suitable for the discretisation of large objects such as vehicles.
-It can be very useful for overall geometric inspection, makes use of a range of scanning arm and scanning head technologies and can produce highly accurate results (typically in the range between 5µm and 50µm).
+It can be very useful for overall geometric inspection, makes use of a range of scanning arm and scanning head technologies and can produce highly accurate results (typically in the range of between 5µm and 50µm).

 High Resolution Internal Geometry Capture

 Simpact have made extensive use of Micro CT scanning as it enables the high resolution capture of the complete 3D volume of an object.
-We make use of the Nikon Metrology XT H 320 LC at the University of Warwick for the non-destructive discretisation of relatively small objects and the dimensional inspection of internal features.
+We use the Nikon Metrology XT H 320 LC at the University of Warwick for the non-destructive discretisation of relatively small objects and the dimensional inspection of internal features.
 The system projects a number of X-ray images through the object using a source of up to 320KV and reconstructs a 3D model composed of voxels.
 The system is designed to scan relatively small objects (250x250x600mm) at a resolution from 5 to 120 µm.
 Output can be processed into STL data which is useful for our modelling activities.

 The Micro CT scanner is the subject of several joint publications where we have successfully developed a technique to characterise bullets in 3D.
 This has been key to the accuracy of our modelling activities in the area of defence as it has enabled us to use the actual bullet geometry instead of nominal dimensions described in the standards.